 In one of East London's most volatile neighborhoods, pride, rivalry and revenge are the only codes on the street.
 Touted as a British Boyz in the Hood, Bullet Boy is a gripping and ...
 See full summary »

 Frankie decides he's had enough with his life as a street thug living on a South London estate, and jets off to spain where he meets big time businessman Charlie, who's currently running ...
 See full summary »

 4 girls out on a 3 days trip in to 2 cities, if they survive.
 While Jo is working in a supermarket, her 3 friends are all out on their adventures.
 A chance encounter with diamond thieves sends them on a collision course with fate itself.

 A group of friends reaching the end of the years during which mistakes can be explained by youth are forced by events outside of their control to realize that adulthood means taking ...
 See full summary »

-Six years after KIdULTHOOD, Sam Peel is released from jail for killing Trife, he realizes that life is no easier on the outside than it was on the inside and he's forced to confront the people he hurt the most.
+Six years after KiDULTHOOD, Sam Peel is released from jail for killing Trife, he realizes that life is no easier on the outside than it was on the inside and he's forced to confront the people he hurt the most.
 Some have moved on, others are stuck with the repercussions of his actions that night, but one thing's for certain - everyone has been forced to grow up.
 Through his journey Sam struggles to deal with his sorrow and guilt and something else he didn't expect - those seeking revenge.
 As he's pursued by a new generation of bad boys, Sam sets about trying to get the message across to his pursuers that they should stop the violence, much like Trife tried to tell him all those years ago.
 Can Sam stop the cycle of violence and make something positive from the destruction he caused or will his journey into Adulthood end here?
-Written by

 And you.
 Try to get my own brother to kill me?
 Are you dizzy, blood?